kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 title: "Digging MERN I: hello world"
 date: "2020-09-03"
 category: "mern"
-lastupdated: "2020-10-24"
+lastupdated: "2021-03-13"
 description: "mern serverless react introduction-to-node introduction-to-mern mern for beginners mern stack tutorial"
 sourcecode: https://github.com/kelvinsekx/diggingmernwithsekx/tree/master/diggingmern-I
 ---

 This is an introductory mern stack tutorial that will happen in phases.
 By the end of this long tutorial, we would have created a mern stack project, a complex and powerful blogging platform with the mern stacks.

-Although long, I will do my best to keep every part small and consized.
+Although it is a long tutorial thing, I will do my best to keep every part small and consized.
   It will be painless trust me.

 This tutorial is the first part of many parts.
-If you follow to the end, It will for sure look good on your resume and help you and I understand mern even more.
+If you follow until the end, the aftermath of this tutorial will  look good on your resume and help you and I understand mern even more.

 As it is customary, this part 1 will start with the simple and amazing Hello World application.
 We would be using [react](http://www.reactjs.org "link to the react official site") to render the Hello Page and use [express](http://www.express.com "link to express official site") to serve the web server.

+Get your yourself, laptop, pen, paper and smart phone cause it will be a long drive.

 ## HelloWorld
 To start off, we would build a **simple HelloWorld** application with no installation, no downloads and no servers either.